dherault/serverless-offline/README.md

 Where the `event` is received in the lambda handler function.

-There's support for [websocketsApiRouteSelectionExpression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html) in it's basic form: `$request.body.x.y.z`, where the default value is `$request.body.action`.
+There's support for [websocketsApiRouteSelectionExpression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html) in its basic form: `$request.body.x.y.z`, where the default value is `$request.body.action`.

 ## Debug process

-Serverless offline plugin will respond to the overall framework settings and output additional information to the console in debug mode.
+The Serverless offline plugin will respond to the overall framework settings and output additional information to the console in debug mode.
 In order to do this you will have to set the `SLS_DEBUG` environmental variable.
 You can run the following in the command line to switch to debug mode execution.

 > Unix: `export SLS_DEBUG=*`

 > Windows: `SET SLS_DEBUG=*`

-Interactive debugging is also possible for your project if you have installed the node-inspector module and chrome browser.
+Interactive debugging is also possible for your project if you have installed the node-inspector module and Chrome browser.
 You can then run the following command line inside your project's root.

 Initial installation:
 `npm install -g node-inspector`